 The 2009 Chardonnay has great color in the glass; it is golden straw in the glass.
 This wine was fermented in new French Oak.
 The very aromatic nose (and we were drinking it slightly cool) initially shows honeysuckle and various tropical characteristics.
 As the wine breathes over time – beautiful holiday spice aromas are revealed.

 This wine is so much about the fruit – it dominates.
-It was fermented in barrel and stirred sur lie – there is some weight there and like the Sauvignon blanc is also well balanced.
+It was fermented in barrel and stirred sur lie – there is some weight and like the Sauvignon Blanc is also well balanced.
 The wine takes some time to come around – as Sharon says, “we put it in barrel for 18 months and then we come back to it and it starts speaking to us”.
 This wine needs the acidity to balance the fruit which is has – you almost will think the wine is sweet (both from the fruit and the oak) – but there is no residual sugar.
 The favorite word her customers use to describe this wine is simply “yummy”!

-Sharon is the co founder of A Woman’s Palate- a wine networking group that focuses on promoting wines made and owned by women (currently from Napa and Sonoma counties) – as well as improving consumer wine education for women.
+Sharon is also the co founder of A Woman’s Palate- a wine networking group that focuses on promoting wines made and owned by women (currently from Napa and Sonoma counties) – as well as improving consumer wine education for women.